Duxah/FreePCB-2/README.md

 * Added menu item "Open from project folder" to the "File" menu.
 This is a tree menu that allows you to directly open files from the project folder, bypassing the standard file dialog box

 * Improved "Magnet" function that helps when drawing connections between pins.
 The magnet works when the cursor approaches not only the vertex of the polyline but also its side

+* Added "Protection" option to the "Project" menu.
+By enabling protection, you will not be able to edit the file

 ***